TeemuSuoranta/chrome-new-tab-stoic-quotes/README.md

     ['Discipline equals freedom.', 'Jocko Willink'],
     ['Relax.
 Look around.
 Make a call.', 'Jocko Willink'], ['Don’t expect to be motivated every day to get out there and make things happen.
 You won’t be.
 Don’t count on motivation.
-Count on Discipline.', 'Jocko Willink'], ['There are no shortcuts—everything is reps, reps, reps.', 'Arnold Schwarzenegger'], ['There is no need to tell someone how to do his job if you have properly trained your team.', 'Dick Winters'], ['Nothing in this world is worth having or worth doing unless it means effort, pain, difficulty.', 'Theodore Roosevelt'], ['This is the most simple and basic component of life: our struggles determine our successes.', 'Mark Manson'], ['Everything that happens to you is a form of instruction if you pay attention.', 'Robert Greene'], ['The pain is kind of challenge your mind presents - will you learn how to focus and move past boredom, or like a child will you succumb to the need for immediate pleasure and distraction?', 'Robert Greene'], ['No man needs sympathy because he has to work, because he has a burden to carry.
-Far and away the best prize that life offers is the chance to work hard at work worth doing.', 'Theodore Roosevelt']
+Count on Discipline.', 'Jocko Willink'], ['You have to do the work.
+You have to hold the line.
+You have to make it happen.', 'Jocko Willink'], ['To implement real change, to drive people to accomplish something truly complex or difficult or dangerous — you can’t make people do these things.
+You have to lead them.', 'Jocko Willink'], ['Extreme ownership.
+Leaders must own everything in their world.
+There is no one else to blame.', 'Jocko Willink'], ['There are no shortcuts—everything is reps, reps, reps.', 'Arnold Schwarzenegger'], ['There is no need to tell someone how to do his job if you have properly trained your team.', 'Dick Winters'], ['Nothing in this world is worth having or worth doing unless it means effort, pain, difficulty.', 'Theodore Roosevelt'], ['This is the most simple and basic component of life: our struggles determine our successes.', 'Mark Manson'], ['Everything that happens to you is a form of instruction if you pay attention.', 'Robert Greene'], ['The pain is kind of challenge your mind presents - will you learn how to focus and move past boredom, or like a child will you succumb to the need for immediate pleasure and distraction?', 'Robert Greene'], ['No man needs sympathy because he has to work, because he has a burden to carry.
+Far and away the best prize that life offers is the chance to work hard at work worth doing.', 'Theodore Roosevelt'], ['I shall either find a way or make one.', 'Hannibal'], ['The only way that you’re ever going to get to the other side of this journey is by suffering.
+You have to suffer in order to grow.', 'David Goggins'], ['Motivation is crap.
+Motivation comes and goes.
+When you’re driven, whatever is in front of you will get destroyed.', 'David Goggins']
 ];
 ```